 And then there are our furry friends.
 Squirrels, rabbits, and deer aren’t usually keen on getting too close to a house — it puts them at risk for being preyed upon.
 This means there is a far smaller chance that they will end up dining on the plants in your container garden.
 Off-leash dogs won’t trample through a container garden, and deterring cats is easier when you have a smaller area of soil to cover.

 If it’s too chilly to plant outside, there are hundreds of plants that will thrive indoors near a sunny window.
-You can even use artificial light if your windows don’t have the right amount of exposure to let in sufficient light.
+You can even use artificial light if your windows don’t have the right amount of exposure to let in enough light.
 While you might think growing inside the home would limit you to houseplants, you’d be amazed at what can flourish in the right conditions.
-Fruits and vegetables can be grown indoors (I’m actually looking into buying a dwarf meyer lemon tree!)
+Fruits and vegetables can be grown indoors (I’m actually looking into buying a dwarf Meyer lemon tree!)

 Bringing the garden indoors is especially helpful for the elderly, people who are mobility-challenged, or those who are allergy-prone.
 They can enjoy growing gorgeous plants within the comforts of their home, and do away with soil that may harbor dust, mold, and other allergens.

 Gardening is one of the most eco-friendly hobbies out there.
 All edible gardens reduce food miles — those incurred both from transporting food to the store as well as personal transportation from the store to the home.
 By growing food at home, you can reduce your carbon footprint.

 The average U.S. family uses more than 300 gallons of water every day.
 30 percent of that water is devoted to outdoor uses, and half of that is used for watering lawns and gardens.
 Container gardening can cut down on outdoor water usage as plants in pots require much less water than those in the ground.